57 Poker Terms And Slang Phrases You Need To Know

-The “horse” provides their skills and the backer provides a part or the full buy-in.
-Any profits are shared as agreed between the “horse” and the backer.
+The “horse” provides their skills and the backer provides part of or the full buy-in.
+Any profits are shared as agreed between both parties.

-“Jam” desribes a situation where you put all your money in the middle of the pot – it’s another name for raising all-in.
+Another name for raising all-in, “jam” describes a situation where you put all your money in the middle of the pot.

-Quite similar to the term donkey, poker players use the expression “live one” to describe a player who’s not very good at poker and represents an easy target at the table.
+Similar to a donkey, poker players use the term “live one” to describe a player who’s not very good at poker and is therefore an easy target at the table.

 A “live one” usually plays a lot of hands, has a reasonably big bankroll, and doesn’t mind losing as long as they’re having fun.